dvlpr1996/php-string-helpers/README.md

 composer require dvlpr1996/php-string-helpers
 ```

-## StrUtility usage
+## StrUtility usage as static methods

-String helper methods are static so usage like the following:
+you can use String helper methods as static so usage like the following:
 First Using The StrUtility Class:

 ```php